DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (d) A copy of the certificate of completion.

-(4) In submitting documentation of education from institutions of higher education
+(4) When submitting documentation of education from institutions of higher

-that are approved to grant degrees that confer credit hours rather than classroom hours, 1
+education that are approved to grant degrees that confer credit hours rather than

 (5) Documentation to support information on the application for course approval